Managing Runtime env variables in JS Vite applications with Docker and Nginx

 Conclusion

-This setup streamlines the process of managing runtime environment variables in a frontend application, making your deployments consistent and reliable.
-By understanding and implementing this method, you can enhance the efficiency and stability of your web application deployments.
+This setup streamlines the process of managing runtime environment variables in a frontend application, making deployments consistent and reliable.
+A single Docker image, runtime injection via entrypoint, and a simple Nginx configuration is all it takes.